 The early two barrel carbureted versions are almost all painted orange or gray.
 Four barrel carbureted versions are almost all painted orange or blue from the factory, while the later TBI and carbureted units are all factory black or gray, especially after the generation changeover in 1990-1991.

-Fuel injection was first fitted to big blocks starting in 1988, although not necessarily to the industrial 366 and 427 which seem to have waited until the block generation changeover in 1990-1991.
-The ECM and coding seem to be mostly the same as the OBD I specification used on the small block engines with physically only the injector and throttle body size being increased to match the big block.
+Fuel injection was first fitted to big blocks starting in 1988, although not necessarily to the industrial 366 and 427 which seem to have waited until the block generation changeover in 1990-1991, with fuel injection starting in the model year 1989.
+Note that because of being a changeover year, there may be some overlap.
+The ECM and coding seem to be mostly the same as the OBD I specification used on the small block engines with physically only the injector and throttle body size being increased to match the big block (if you have any information on the ECM coding vs regular engines please let me know).
 Carbureted and FI engines were produced concurrently for specific uses on marine and bus applications after the TBI system was introduced, so factory carbureted applications can be found well past the TBI introduction dates.
 Since these are industrial engines, there is a wide overlap of dates when different systems were used.

 Note that although GM switched to the OBD II standard in 1996 for regular cars, this did not translate to large trucks that used these engines.